itsalfredakku/rxops-uikit/README.md

 ## ✨ Features

-- 🏥 **Healthcare-focused** components designed for medical applications
+- 🏥 **Medical industry-focused** components designed for medical applications
 - ⚡ **Qwik-powered** for maximum performance and minimal JavaScript
 - 🎨 **Modern design** with Tailwind CSS and healthcare color palette
 - ♿ **Accessibility-first** with WCAG 2.1 AA compliance